artipie/artipie/.wiki/Configuration-Storage.md

 ## Custom storage

-Artipie users have an option to implement and use an own storage.
+Artipie users have an option to implement and use a custom storage.
 If you want to make your storage, you need to define `asto-code` dependency in `pom` file of your project:
 ```xml
 <dependency>